 Are all electric cars automatic?

 The electric car industry is booming.
-In March 2022 alone, over 39,000 BEVs (Battery Electric Vehicles) were registered in the UK, the highest recorded in a single month.
+As of July 2023, there are over 840,000 BEVs (Battery Electric Vehicles) cars on UK roads.
 And latest figures show that more than 1 in 5 cars registered are now electric.
 As the interest and adoption continues to grow at a rapid pace, so do questions raised about them.

 A common one that often crops up is ‘are all electric cars automatic? ’.